alexanderafrica365/format_etask/README.md

 #### eTask progress bars

 **Motivates your students** even more with **progress bars Completed and Passed** placed in the activity popover.
 Students can see progress of completed activities as well as passed activities.
 Private view is back in a play!
 No private data like grades of the other students -- motivational progress bars only.
-Progress bars are **calculated by default**.
+Progress bars are **shown by default**.
 Because of the activity popover consistency, progress bars are visible all the time -- if progress bars are not allowed, they are not calculated but still visible with zero values.

 #### eTask students per page